-Plain Language Description: Landfalling tropical cyclones (TCs) can produce a variety of high impact weather conditions including damaging wind gusts and tornadoes for which there exists limited objective forecast guidance.
-Thus, our experiment seeks to utilize both aircraft and landbased platforms to obtain data in landfalling TCs with the overarching goal of improving both our understanding and capability to predict such dangerous phenomena that are typically associated with these landfalling systems.
+Plain Language Description: Landfalling tropical cyclones (TCs) can produce a variety of high impact over land weather including tornadoes and damaging winds (particularly gusts) for which there exists limited objective forecast guidance.
+Thus, our experiment seeks to utilize P-3 aircraft and land-based mobile research team instruments to collect data in landfalling TCs to improve both our understanding and capability to predict such dangerous phenomena that are often associated with these landfalling systems.

-End Stage Science Objectives Addressed:
+End Stage Science Objective(s) Addressed:

-1) Collect observations targeted at better understanding changes TCs undergo at landfall.
-Objectives include validation of surface wind speed estimates and model forecasts, understanding factors that modulate intensity changes near and after landfall, and to understand processes that lead to tornadoes in outer rainbands [IFEX Goals 1, 3].

-3) Test new (or improved) technologies with the potential to fill gaps, both spatially and temporally, in the existing suite of airborne measurements in landfalling TCs, rapidly weakening TCs, and TCs undergoing extratropical transition.
-These measurements include improved three-dimensional representation of the TC wind field, more spatially dense thermodynamic sampling of the boundary layer, and more accurate measurements of ocean surface winds [IFEX Goal 2]
+- 1. Collect observations targeted at better understanding changes TCs undergo at landfall.
+Objectives include validation of surface wind speed estimates and model forecasts, understanding factors that modulate intensity changes near and after landfall, and to understand processes that lead to tornadoes in outer rainbands [APHEX Goals 1, 3]. - 2.
+Test new (or improved) technologies with the potential to fill gaps, both spatially and temporally, in the existing suite of airborne measurements in landfalling TCs, rapidly weakening TCs, and TCs undergoing extratropical transition.
+These measurements include improved three-dimensional representation of the TC wind field, more spatially dense thermodynamic sampling of the boundary layer, and more accurate measurements of ocean surface winds [APHEX Goal 2]

 Motivation: During a tropical cyclone landfall threat, the size of the warned area typically depends on such factors as the forecast track, extent of hurricane- and tropical storm-force winds, and the required evacuation lead-times.
 Since significant improvements in track forecasts have been observed in recent years, the overarching goal of our experiment is to improve the accuracy of the observed and forecast surface sustained and gust wind speeds at and after the time of landfall to enable forecasters to further optimize the warnings that they issue.
 Tornadoes spawned by landfalling TCs are also a dangerous hazard for those that reside along and near the path of those systems.
-Thus, improvements in the forecasting of each of the above phenomena (maximum wind, wind gusts, and TC spawned tornadoes) are required to achieve to aid with the protection of life and property.
+Thus, improvements in the forecasting of each of the above phenomena (maximum wind, wind gusts, and TC spawned tornadoes) are required to aid with the protection of life and property.